debalin/devops-provision-exercise/README.md

 I have used the AWS SDK for Node.js and mainly used the `runInstances` and `describeInstances` calls.
 The instances created are always based off Ubuntu images and have an instance type of "t2.micro".
 A key pair (the name of which you have to provide) will be used to login later into the server that you just created.

+#### Screencast

+A full demo of the AWS functions can be found here: https://youtu.be/b_Duh8ARV3A.

 #### Pre-requisites

 1. Create an AWS account.